ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 <footer>
 Notes:

-  - I believe "Miss Esther Vorhis" is a reference to Charlotte Esther (Vorhis) Pancoe (1893-1964).
-Charlotte was baptized with Emily, and a Jan 28, 1960 article on p3 of The Ithaca Journal references a "Mrs. Esther Vorhis Pancoe of Brooktondale" indicating Charlotte did not always go by her first name.
-Charlotte married George W. Pancoe (1895-1969) in 1918.
+  - "Miss Esther Vorhis" is a reference to Charlotte Esther (Vorhis) Pancoe (1893-1964) who descendents have confirmed went by Esther.
+See also a Jan 28, 1960 article on p3 of The Ithaca Journal that references a "Mrs. Esther Vorhis Pancoe of Brooktondale."
+Esther was [baptized with Emily](#the-baptism-of-emily-mills), where she is listed as "C. Esther Vorhis" and she married George W. Pancoe (1895-1969) in 1918.
 </footer>
 {{% /mefigure %}}